SwissBitcoinPay/woocommerce-plugin/README.md

 This plugin is based on the [LNBits WooCommerce plugin](https://github.com/lnbits/woocommerce-payment-gateway) which was already a fork of Phaedrus' original [LNBits For WooCommerce](https://gitlab.com/sovereign-individuals/lnbits-for-woocommerce).

 Thanks to Phaedrus and LNBits for the work done.

-Thanks to fawazahmed0 for providing this currency api : [Currency API](https://github.com/fawazahmed0/currency-api).